 Enum

-The Enum option in Mongoose is a validation feature used with the String type.
-It can restrict the possible values for a field to a predefined set of options.
-Fields like user roles (e.g., admin, user, editor) or order statuses (e.g., pending, shipped, delivered) can use it.
-You can limit the field to specific values and avoid storing invalid or inconsistent data in the database.
+The Enum option is a validation feature used with the String type.
+It restricts the possible values for a field to a predefined set of options.
+Common uses include user roles such as admin, user, or editor, and order statuses such as pending, shipped, or delivered.
+Enum prevents storing invalid or inconsistent data, reduces errors caused by typos, and makes queries more predictable.

 Example: